Tell us what you think about draft proposals

 Advisory Committee meetings open to the public

-The Unlocking Housing Choices project's advisory committee has begun to hold meetings as part of its work with city staff throughout the life of the project.
+The Unlocking Housing Choices project's advisory committee meets regularly with city staff as the project continues to evolve to consider proposals and provide feedback.
 Committee meetings don't involve public participation, but community members are invited to attend and observe.
-Meeting information will be posted on on this webpage, and notes, presentations and meeting recordings will be posted in the "Project Materials" section of the page, linked above, after the fact.
+Meeting information will be posted on on this webpage, and notes, presentations and meeting recordings will be posted in the Project Materials section.

-Community Planning and Developing has launched an inclusive community process with the goal of allowing more middle housing forms in Denver’s residential neighborhoods through potential updates to the Denver Zoning Code and other city rules and regulations.
+Community Planning and Development has launched an inclusive community process with the goal of allowing more middle housing forms in Denver’s residential neighborhoods through potential updates to the Denver Zoning Code and other city rules and regulations.
 The project is focusing on this goal while working to preserve existing affordability and ensure that new development adds more attainable housing stock.

 Middle housing refers to small multi-unit structures like duplexes, tandem houses, fourplexes and other house-scaled, middle housing building forms.
 The changes to the zoning regulations will focus on low- and medium-residential zone districts ranging from single-unit (SU) to rowhouse (RH), and the comparable Former Chapter 59 zone districts.